 The police will carry out a number of checks including interviews, visits to your property, references from friends and record checks to decide if you are safe to own a firearm or rifle.

 - You are fit to be entrusted with a firearm and aren’t prohibited from possessing one

 - You have good reason for possessing or purchasing a firearm

 - You can possess the firearm or ammunition without being a danger to the public safety or peace

-What is good reason to own a fiream?
+What is good reason to own a firearm?

-If you want to increase the number of guns and/or component parts you hold, including sound moderators, you will need to pay a variation fee of £20.
+If you want to increase the number of guns and/or component parts you hold, including sound moderators, you will need to pay a variation fee.
+(Read more on sound moderators here.)

 What about if you inherit guns?

-If you inherit any kind of firearm including a shotgun, the person inheriting the guns must declare them to a registered firearms dealer or the police.
-If you fail to do this, you are breaking the law and could lose any opportunity of getting your firearm or shotgun certificate and retaining the guns.
+You must declare any kind of firearm you inherit to a registered firearms dealer or the police.
+If you neglect to do this you are breaking the law and could lose any opportunity of getting your firearm or shotgun certificate and retaining the guns.
 (Read what’s the law on inheriting a shotgun.)

-It’s advised that you declare these to a firearms dealer who will be able to advise you on their value or how to proceed if you wish to keep the guns.
+A firearms dealer who will be able to advise you on guns’ value or how to proceed if you wish to keep them

 What if you lose your firearm certificate?